 This is how I feel every time I hear the Doxology, or Sufjan singing Come Thou Font, and I have to hold it next to all of my anger over the moralizing and white nationalist and exclusionary components of what so many (white) evangelical churches have become.
 It’s the ritual and the ceremony I miss, but it’s also the familiarity and community, the way my friends and I would write notes to each other during the sermon and then, at the end of the service, rush to the “secret passage” that would get us to the stale coffee hour cookies first.
 It was a second home, and then it wasn’t, and that will never not feel like a loss.

 Which is probably why I’ve spent a lot of time seeking out communities that think of church — or just ritual, and belonging — differently.
 I’ve written about the Cool Elks Club in Ballard, Seattle; the cross-denominational refugee work in Dallas, the radically inclusive Baptist church in North Carolina that’s committed to debt forgiveness.
-It’s why I keep thinking about the contemporary devotion to yoga, Crossfit, and, most recently, Peloton, which has begun cultivating ride series that fully lean into the more spiritual components of intense exercise.
+It’s why I keep thinking about the contemporary devotion to (culturally appropriated) forms of yoga, to Crossfit, and, most recently, to Peloton, which has begun cultivating ride series that fully lean into the more spiritual components of intense exercise.

 I linked to a Washington Post piece on that phenomenon in last week’s newsletter, and was really struck by a line from Harvard Divinity Fellow Casper ter Kuile concerning the way in which spirituality and ritual has been “unbundled” from a larger religious experience or community — and what’s lost and gained in the process.
 I’ve spent the last week reading more about Casper’s work as part of the The Sacred Design Lab and his writing about the place and power of ritual in our lives today, and he and I spent the last few days going back and forth on some questions about how all of this applies to our lives today.